RanolP/plz/README.md

 # plz

-Suggest the command you may want for ergonomics
+Suggest the command you may want, for ergonomics

 ## The Idea